 Chef Lanri Marais heads up the all-women kitchen team, and Veronica Manewil who has worked at Joostenberg for many years will manage the front of house.
 Keeping a close eye on all that goes on in the Restaurant will be mentors Garth Bedford (head chef at Joostenberg Bistro and Klein Joostenberg Events and Christophe Dehosse (chef, owner Joostenberg Bistro, Klein Joostenberg Events & The Vine Bistro) Susan Dehosse (on the dessert & service side).

 Tyrrel and Anette Myburgh produce the wines on the Estate and will offer their full range, including some rare bottles from the small batch collection and especially kept older vintages to guests.

 The restaurant has a very stark and Mediterranean feel to it and you could easily think you are in the Swartland with the neighbouring wheat fields.
 It’s visually simple, beautiful & highly instagrammable.
 Speaking of which, if you are not following me on Instagram, please do: @Drizzleaanddip.
 I share all my food adventures on my stories.

 Bookings for The Kraal are essential, as they will be catering for the number of people who have booked and space is limited.
 The menu will be shared on social media on a weekly basis.

-The restaurant will do their best to accommodate dietary requirements if arranged when the booking is made.
+The restaurant will do its best to accommodate dietary requirements if arranged when the booking is made.
 Unfortunately, they will not be able to accommodate special requests on the day.

-Price R360 per person; half price per child 6- 12 years old; no charge for kids under 6.
+Price R420 per person; half price per child 6- 12 years old; no charge for kids under 6.